vfaronov/httpolice/doc/api.rst

    .. attribute:: severity

-     The notice’s severity.
+     The notice’s severity,
-     This is an opaque value that should only be compared to the constants :data:`httpolice.ERROR`, :data:`httpolice.COMMENT`,
-     and :data:`httpolice.DEBUG`.
+     as a member of the :class:`~httpolice.Severity` enumeration.

+|

+.. autoclass:: httpolice.Severity
+   :members:
+   :undoc-members:

 |